roman79/Hostelworld-Challenge/README.md

 The challenge for Hostelworld is to build a recommendation engine for users.
 Recommendations can save travelers serious time, improve their hostel experience, and increase user retention.
 This challenge will use user information, reviews, and hostel details.

 ## Data
-You are given three data sets.
-One containing user information, one for user reviews, and one for hostel details.
+You are given three data sets
+-	User Information
+-	User Reviews
+-	Hostel Details

 These data sets are linked by user and hostel ids.
 Look at the data dictionary for more information.

 ## Details
 Your solution should be able to recommend hotels for a given user, and give numeric values for the recommendations.
 The recommendation values should relate to what a user would leave as a reivew score if they stayed at that hostel.